That New Home Smell (and What Comes Next).

 If you notice shifting or movement happening to the entire area, it’s time to call a professional.
 If not, keep watching to see if it grows (it might stop).

-As a former mediator between home builders and new homeowners, this is the second biggest complaint I heard.
+As a former mediator between home builders and new homeowners, this is the second biggest complaint I hear.

 In a nutshell, it’s annoying but not usually a structural concern.